uikit/uikit-site/docs/pages/sticky.md

 ## Oversized Content

 Sticky content that is larger than the viewport will scroll down and stick to the bottom of the viewport.
 Changing the scroll direction will immediately scroll the sticky content up and change the sticky behavior to stick to the top of the viewport.
+Scrolling down will change the behavior again.

 ```example
 <div id="js-oversized" class="uk-child-width-1-2" uk-grid>